oconnor0/BeaconRoad/CoreRules.md

 Your crew type determines the scores that you'll focus on, as well as a selection of special abilities that support that kind of action.
 The crew type isn't meant to be restrictive-a crew of smugglers might sometimes engage in extortion or sell contraband -but the core activity of the crew type is the most frequent way they earn coin and xp for advancement.

 Like a character playbook, your crew type is also how you're known in the underworld.
-The criminal factions and institutions think of you as "assassins" or “a cult” etc., and will treat you accordingly.
+The criminal factions and institutions think of you as "assassins" or "a cult" etc., and will treat you accordingly.

 Your crew begins with 2 coin in its coffers (the remains of the PCs' savings).
 You are **Tier 0**, with **strong hold** and **0** rep.